Atharva12456/CongAppSFA/README.md

-# Mind Map MVP
+# CiteSeaAI

-A powerful mind mapping application built with React, TypeScript, and modern web technologies.
+A research mind-mapping application that discovers and maps related papers using the Semantic Scholar API.

 ## Features